Is it A, B, C or D?

 Use the answers:

 - Eliminate wrong answer choices.
 While not guaranteed, your suspicion should rise with statements of absolute, words like always should cause you to read twice.
-There are only a few things that are always with medicine.
+There are only a few things that are always medicine?
 The same thought process should occur with extremely long answer choices.
 The denser the wording the more confusing it is trying to be.

 - For something that involves math or an equation you should be able to plug the answers into the equation and get the numbers from the question.
 This is a great way to check your work and make sure you haven’t made any careless errors.